astagi/YMCA/README.md

 Configuration parameters
 ------------------------

-- ANDROID_SDK  The path where the Android SDK is placed on your system.
+- ANDROID_HOME The path where the Android SDK is placed on your system.

 - TARGET       The Android target.
 For a complete list, type Makefile targets.